-The Avalon Peninsula consists of rocks that were formed as part of the microcontinent Avalonia during the Neoproterozoic and early Paleozoic (e.g., Williams, 1979; Murphy et al., 1999; Figure 1).
-The Cambrian Adeyton and Harcourt groups (Hutchinson, 1962; King, 1988; Figure 2), which unconformably overlie Precambrian rocks, consist of well-preserved marine sediments with intercalated pillow basalts and mafic tuffs.
+The Avalon Peninsula consists of rocks that were formed as part of the microcontinent Avalonia during the Neoproterozoic and early Paleozoic (e.g., Williams, 1979; Murphy et al., 1999; Fig. 1).
+The Cambrian Adeyton and Harcourt groups (Hutchinson, 1962; King, 1988; Fig. 2), which unconformably overlie Precambrian rocks, consist of wellpreserved marine sediments with intercalated pillow basalts and mafic tuffs.
 The feeder pipes or dike-like conduits of these volcanic rocks make up a mafic intrusive complex, called the "Spread Eagle Gabbro" (McCartney, 1967) or "Spread Eagle Gabbro and equivalents" (King, 1988).
-To avoid confusion, we define this unit, consisting of at least eleven dikes, as the Spread Eagle Intrusive Complex (SEIC).
+To avoid confusion, we define this unit, consisting of at least 11 dikes, as the Spread Eagle Intrusive Complex (SEIC).
 Lower Ordovician sedimentary rocks are exposed only on Conception Bay islands northeast of the study area (King, 1988).
+They are roughly coeval with Avalonia's presumably early Ordovician separation from Gondwana (e.g., Cocks et al., 1997; Murphy et al., 2006; Linnemann et al., 2008, 2012;

+Figure 1.
+Simplified geological map of the western Avalon Peninsula, compiled after King (1988) and O'Brien et al. (2001).

-They are roughly coeval with Avalonia's presumably early Ordovician separation from Gondwana (e.g., Cocks et al., 1997; Murphy et al., 2006; Linnemann et al., 2008, 2012; Pollock et al., 2009, 2012).
-The Cambrian pillow basalts and their feeder dikes are confined to the western Avalon Peninsula, which experienced deformation and pervasive low-grade metamorphism during the Acadian Orogeny (McCartney, 1967), lasting from ca. 420-360 Ma (van Staal and Barr, 2012; Willner et al., 2014).
+Pollock et al., 2009, 2012).
+The Cambrian pillow basalts and their feeder dikes are confined to the western Avalon Peninsula, which experienced deformation and pervasive low-grade metamorphism during the Acadian Orogeny (McCartney, 1967), lasting from ca. 420 to 360 Ma (van Staal and Barr, 2012; Willner et al., 2014).

-95 2.1 Spread Eagle Intrusive Complex (SEIC) and Cambrian volcanic rocks
+2.1 Spread Eagle Intrusive Complex (SEIC) and Cambrian volcanic rocks

 Cambrian shales of the Chamberlain's Brook Formation and Manuels River Formation contain pillow basalt flows and/or basaltic metatuffs in five different localities (McCartney, 1967; Greenough, 1984; Greenough and Papezik, 1985b; Fletcher, 2006).
 Additionally, our field observations suggest their presence also within the overlying Elliot Cove formation (sensu stricto King, 1988).
 Several lines of indirect field evidence substantiate that these volcanic rocks were fed by the SEIC dikes or pipes which crop out in their vicinity (Greenough, 1984; Greenough and Papezik, 1985b).
-The SEIC intrusions are arranged in a N-S trending array (Figure 1), and are usually subcircular pipes with diameters of several hundreds of meters (McCartney, 1967).
+The SEIC intrusions are arranged in a N-S-trending array (Fig. 1) and are usually subcircular pipes with diameters of several hundreds of meters (McCartney, 1967).
 Petrologically, they are internally differentiated, ranging from melanogabbros to leucogabbros (Greenough, 1984; Greenough and Papezik, 1985b) and monzonites (this study).
-These subvolcanic rocks are considerably altered to a greenschist facies assemblage, but better preserved than the volcanic rocks, which almost completely lack primary minerals (Greenough and Papezik, 1985a,b).
-Geochemical features of the SEIC rocks are similar to rift basalts, suggesting that Avalonia experienced extensional tectonics in the Cambrian (Greenough and Papezik, 1985b; Greenough and Papezik, 1986a; new whole-rock major and trace element data are given in the supplement S7).
+These subvolcanic rocks are considerably altered to a greenschist facies assemblage but better preserved than the volcanic rocks, which almost completely lack primary minerals (Greenough and Papezik, 1985a, b).
+Geochemical features of the SEIC rocks are similar to rift basalts, suggesting that Avalonia experienced extensional tectonics in the Cambrian (Greenough and Papezik, 1985b; Greenough and Papezik, 1986a; new whole-rock major and trace-element data are given in the Sect.
+S7).
 Early attempts at radiometric dating of the SEIC failed, as alteration hampered Rb-Sr whole-rock methods and zircons were not found (Greenough, 1984).
 Samples of the current study were collected from several SEIC feeder pipes (Table 1).